Pilchowice Dam: History

 The dam and the nearby bridge were built between 1905 and 1906 as part of a single investment along with the construction of the Jelenia Góra-Żagań railroad (Kolej Doliny Bobru), which had been under construction since 1902, as the dam was intended to have a flood control, power supply and tourist function, and the railroad with a bridge over it was to provide access to the dam.
 The dam is 62 m high and 290 m long at the top and 140 m long at the foot.
 The thickness of its wall at the base is 50 m, and at the top - 7 m, making it the largest stone and concrete dam in Europe at the time of its commissioning.
 The area of the created reservoir (Jezioro Pilchowickie) was 240 ha, its depth at the dam is 46 m and its volume is 50 million m³.

-The bridge was officially opened on 16 November 1912 in the presence of Kaiser Wilhelm II.
+The bridge was officially opened on 16 November 1912 in the presence of Wilhelm II.

-Since the dam was put into operation, floods in the Bóbr valley occurred only in 1915, 1926, 1930, 1938, 1958 and 1997.
+Since the dam was put into operation, floods in the Bóbr valley occurred only in 1915, 1926, 1930, 1938, 1958, 1997 and 2024.
 A power plant equipped with Francis and Kaplan system water turbines and generators was built on the dam.
 Initially, the powerhouse had five sets of turbines, and since the 1920s, there have been six.
 After the last upgrade in 2013, the capacity of the power plant was increased from 7.5 to 13.364 MW through the use of new turbine sets.

 The Pilchowice Dam and its surroundings were recreated in the game The Vanishing of Ethan Carter.
 This area, along with other elements taken from other regions of Poland, became the setting for the game.